-When it comes to insuring a vehicle which has suffered severe damage, insurance companies can be stingy.
-Some companies will only offer limited coverages for your “new” vehicle.
-Other’s see the salvage title and run, not wanting the liability of a car with potentially irreversible damage.
+When it comes to insuring a vehicle that has suffered severe damage, insurance companies can be stingy.
+Some companies will only offer limited coverage for your “new” vehicle.
+Others see the salvage title and run, not wanting the liability of a car with potentially irreversible damage.
 It makes sense if you think about it.
 Insurance companies look at risk.
-A car which has undergone severe damage could be a bigger risk in the future.
+A car that has undergone severe damage could be a bigger risk.
 Risks cost everybody money.

 In your purchase, you have to learn to assess the damages and estimated repairs.
 What sort of care does the vehicle need?
 Can you do the repairs yourself?
 Do you have a good mechanic who won’t cost a fortune?
 Is the car a total loss?
 Is it better of in a junkyard than your garage?
 These are the things you have to ask yourself when looking into salvage title vehicles.

 First, look at the title.
 To be successful, you must learn how to read titles in your state.
 Some are color coded.
 Either way, there are three types: Clean, Salvage, and Rebuilt Salvage.
 It’s likely your title won’t be clean if you’re searching for tips on insuring a salvage title vehicle.
 If it’s salvage, you’ll have issues with insurance pricing and coverage, as well as state legality.
 Some states, such as New York, don’t even allow salvage titles to operate on the road without proof the vehicle is operational.
 If it’s a rebuilt salvage, that’s a different story.